This Category has no FAQ yet

 Life happens and things come up...
 I understand that appointments are not always able to be kept.

-Out of respect for my time and others seeking appointments, I ask that you commit to letting me know if you can't make our appointment, preferably with 24 hours notice.
+Out of respect for my time and others seeking appointments, I ask that you commit to letting me know if you can't make our appointment, giving me 24 hours notice.
 This is best done by text or phone.
 If I know ahead of time so fee will be charged.

 Short-notice cancelations may incure the full session fee.